poleve540/CallMePol/posts/2023-05-12-sourceport-review.md

 It is my source port of choice for vanilla doom, since setting it up for play is easier and faster than some other more advanced source ports.
 Though I wish it had Boom and MBF support.

 ## Crispy Doom forks
-Crispy Doom
+Crispy Doom itself has

 # DOOM Retro

 <!--stackedit_data:
 eyJwcm9wZXJ0aWVzIjoiZXh0ZW5zaW9uczpcbiAgcHJlc2V0Oi
-BnZm1cbiIsImhpc3RvcnkiOlstMjA2MDg1MTgyOSwxNTA3MjMz
+BnZm1cbiIsImhpc3RvcnkiOlstNjE1ODA5NTQwLDE1MDcyMzM2
-NjEsLTExMDA3OTcxMjcsLTIxMjg0ODE3MTAsLTEzNDk4ODA5Nj
+MSwtMTEwMDc5NzEyNywtMjEyODQ4MTcxMCwtMTM0OTg4MDk2My
-MsMTg4NzQ2MzQ5OV19
+wxODg3NDYzNDk5XX0=
 -->